-This recruitment will be used to fill two full-time Library Technician 3 positions for the Resource Acquisitions and Sharing department in the University Libraries at Oregon State University.
+This recruitment will be used to fill one full-time Library Technician 3 position for the Libraries and Press at Oregon State University (OSU).

-They will have opportunities to cross-train, participate and/or lead projects, and grow in a collaborative and dynamic environment.
+As a Serials Acquisition Library Technician 3 (LT3) based in Corvallis, OR, will be responsible for managing the libraries' print serials and standing orders, physical media and assist with electronic resources for the Resource Acquisitions & Sharing Department (RAS).
+Primary responsibilities are to manage resources throughout their entire lifecycle: acquisition, maintenance in the Integrated Library System (ILS), physical processing, and closure of resources.
+The person in this position is responsible for communicating with internal and external library stakeholders concerning technical and service related issues.
+They are expected to cross-train, participate and/or lead projects, and grow in a collaborative environment.
 As a member of Oregon State University Libraries and Press, the employee in this position must be sensitive to the needs of an inclusive and diverse community at Oregon State University and fulfill the relevant duties in support of the University's core values in promoting a welcoming, respectful and accessible environment in engaging with members of both the University and the OSU Libraries and Press communities.

 Bachelors degree plus two years of current (within 5 years) experience in a Library; OR 4 years of current library experience.
 AND Advanced proficiency in multiple library specific computer applications, e.g., integrated library systems, database applications, institutional repository; content management systems.
 Some positions may also require in-depth knowledge of specialty area(s), e.g., original cataloging, complex copy cataloging, serials management, ILL management, government documents, image resources, music.